chabermehl/MobileAgents/README.md

 - Can only be ran once before having to close the window and restart the program.

 ### Features We Would Improve
-Loading multiple config files to be able to pick and chose without changing source code.
+-Loading multiple config files to be able to pick and chose without changing source code.
-Better GUI/thread updating.
+-Better GUI/thread updating.